I lost my voice — Now what?

 Signs and symptoms of laryngitis may include:

 You mentioned yelling as the primary cause of your voice loss.
 Smoking can also irritate the voice box and make hoarseness from yelling or from an infection more likely.
 Acid reflux can also worsen laryngitis.
 When you lose your voice, the best way to find it is to rest your voice for a day or two.
 Drink lots of liquids.
 Speak softly, but do not whisper.
 If the hoarseness lasts for more than a week, see your health care provider.
-Columbia students can log in to Open Communicator to make an appointment with your health care provider.
+Columbia students can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment with your health care provider.

 Some other treatment options:

 - Avoid clearing your throat as much as possible.

 - Gargle a few times a day with warm salt water.

 Of course, the best medicine in this case is prevention.
 It would be helpful to understand what causes you to yell and holler.
 Is this a once-in-a-while occurrence at, say, a concert, disco, or sports event?
 If not, do you holler a lot at your partner, parents, friends, or colleagues?
 Is your yelling fueled by anger, frustration, or stress?
 If so, has this been effective?
 Are there other ways to make sure you are heard, without making yourself sick?
 Getting to the root of when and why you yell is the first step at figuring out how you can prevent it in the future.